viewstools/docs/UseViews/README.md

 _To make a new native app_ run:
 ```
-npm install --global create-react-native-app
+npm install --global expo-cli
-create-react-native-app my-app
+expo init --template blank my-app
 ```
-In the CLI menu select `Blank - minimal dependencies to run and an empty root component`
+Put the name of your app when prompted
+Press Y when `Use Yarn to install dependencies?
+(Y/n)`

 2. Add Views on it: